ElDavoo/wireguard-discord/README.md

 You also need to add your server's ip to the list.

-Be careful, the GUI freezes if you try typing it.
+Be careful, the Windows GUI freezes if you try typing it.
 Edit the list with a text editor and paste.